ddeveloper72/JSON-XML_intro/readme.md

 Both data types are used by API services around the world for the purpose of exchanging information between different systems.

-Each subject is broken into 3 bit-size sections, looking at the same information in JSON and XML format.
+Each subject is broken into 3 bite-size sections, looking at the same information in JSON and XML format.

-An example of the data is then shown in a web browser, demonstration two different data storage routes, producing the same outcome for ourselves, an user.
+An example of the data is then shown in a web browser, to demonstrate the two different data storage routes, producing the same outcome for the end-user.

 ## Learning Outcomes